 Happy Hours are a fantastic way to get great food and drinks at higher-end restaurants at prices that are a bit more down-to-earth.
 We always make full use of Happy Hours and dine when others may not be to sample as much of the City as possible without running up huge food bills.

 Group-On always has some great offers on Local Eats and you can get some great discounts on meals and food experiences.
 Wine, Beer, and Whiskey Tastings are particularly discounted via Group-On

 When to Stay in San Francisco?

 San Francisco is quite a small city and hotel occupancy rates can be quite high during the summer months which naturally pushed up prices.
 During the winter visitor numbers drop and prices follow suit, however, winter is not the most pleasant time to visit the city, it can get quite cold and rain and drizzle are frequent.
-However, it rarely bitterly cold and the draw of low crowds and low prices can make winter tempting.
+However, it is rarely bitterly cold and the draw of low crowds and low prices can make winter tempting.

 Things slowly warm up in the spring but as May/June arrive so do the crowds and also the May Gray and June Gloom, Prices soar yet the weather is only marginally better, although the rain all but vanishes for the summer.
 Through July and August, the temps soar and so do the crowds and Prices.

 Through September and October, the crowds diminish and the prices lower however the Summer weather can run right through October and even November is mostly warm and dry.
 This makes autumn the sweet spot, not only for budgeting but just enjoying the city in general.
 It is our favorite time of year and the cheapest!